decred/dcrwallet/README.md

 details that can be dangerous if used improperly.
 As an example, to avoid address reuse, addresses managed by the wallet are never displayed except when generating new addresses to receive a payment.
-Instead, the btcwallet BIP0044 account containing the address' cooresponding key is displayed when viewing transaction history.
+Instead, the btcwallet BIP0044 account containing the address' corresponding key is displayed when viewing transaction history.

 The btcwallet binary is started in the background by Paymetheus so it is not